Tax guide

 Keep the complete AY 2026-27 filing guide and the AY 2026-27 form-selection guide open while reviewing.
 For CA-assisted help, start at expert consultation.

-For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form chosen, income head, tax regime, source records used, and the reason each significant figure appears in the return.
-Where the position depends on timing — Form 16 issue date, AIS update, TDS return processing, e-verification deadline, revised-return window, or a notice response — note the relevant date alongside the decision.
+For bank interest TDS, record the selected assessment year, taxpayer status, ITR form chosen, income head, tax regime, source records used, and the reason each significant figure appears in the return.
+For bank interest TDS, timing can change the correct route — Form 16 issue date, AIS update, TDS return processing, e-verification deadline, revised-return window, or a notice response — note the relevant date alongside the decision.

 The minimum file should hold the computation, portal downloads, source statements, challans, the acknowledgement, and any correspondence.
 This article is educational preparation, not legal advice specific to any taxpayer's case.